 For helpful hints on how to discuss the implementation of your accommodations with your instructor(s), please view the Faculty Common Classroom and Exam Accommodations.

-Students may need to utilize assistive technology in our DSS AT Lab as an exam accommodation.
+Students may need to utilize assistive technology in our SAS AT Lab as an exam accommodation.

 ** These software programs are also available campus-wide in the Student Computing Clusters

 Absences due to the disability may occur unexpectedly.
 In these cases, the student’s grade should not be negatively affected solely on the basis of an attendance or missed exam policy.
 Knowledge of the material is expected, as of any student, but accommodating the disability to the extent possible in the course is the focus of the accommodation request.
 In the event of excessive absences or a conflict between an attendance policy and this accommodation, faculty and SAS will consult.
 The student is still responsible for the work and may need to coordinate with faculty on how to complete/make-up work missed.

 In courses where attendance is “essential” to the nature of the teaching pedagogy and class dynamics, flexibility with absences may be considered unreasonable.

 Students may record lectures as a means of notetaking for later use and/or review.
 This may be done via a laptop, iPad, Live Scribe pen, or specific recording ‘app’.
 Use of the recording is for the explicit use of accessing the material for that course by the student.
 Often, a written agreement to that effect may be used between the student and the instructor to clarify issues of copyright or misuse.

 Students may use a word processor/computer to type in situations where written expression is affected.
 Oftentimes, proof reading features (i.e. spelling, grammar check) are part of this accommodation